rodoch/Ansa.Extensions/README.md

 ### SimpleTimer

-This class is mere syntatic sugar, simply implementing the standard C# Stopwatch class with an IDisposable interface.
+This class is mere syntactic sugar, simply implementing the standard C# Stopwatch class with an IDisposable interface.
 The timer is stopped on disposal, making the syntax a little more elegant.